Community Service at Middlesex

 Browse some of our annual community service projects:

-The community service officers consist a group of senior committed to promoting service to the greater community as a core value to the school.
+The community service officers consist a group of seniors committed to promoting service to the greater community as a core value to the school.
 They begin facilitation training on the first afternoon of senior orientation.
 During the first week of school they begin leading the Open Table program and within the first month they assist in the facilitation of the all school community service day.

 The Mountain Warrior Sled Hockey Team from Fort Drum, NY visits the Boston area routinely to compete on the ice and share their experiences with our community off the ice.
 Middlesex students have the opportunity to participate in a sled hockey game and raise funds for the visiting sled hockey team’s future uniform and travel needs.